Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Main Results

-The proof of Theorem \ref{thm:gap} relies on a similar key step, except one identifies an optimal action at each time step $H-t$.
-Hence, in the suboptimality gap setting, we do not require the error over $\Omega_{H-t}$ to depend on $H$, which decreases $N_h$ by $H^2$.
-The proof of Theorem \ref{thm:tklr} hinges on a similar step, but under Assumption \ref{asm:lrtk}, we additionally show that at each time step $r_{H-t} + [P_{H-t}\hat{V}_{H-t+1}]$, the expected value of $\hat{Q}_{H-t}$ for LR-EVI, is close to $Q^*_{H-t}$ and $Q^{\hat{\pi}}_{H-t}$.
+The proof of Theorem \ref{thm:gap} involves a similar inductive argument except that given the stronger suboptimality gap assumption, we guarantee that $\hat{\pi}_h$ is an exactly optimal policy with high probability.
+This removes the linear growth in the error across the horizon that arises in Theorem \ref{thm:qnolr}, enabling us to reduce $N_h$ by $H^2$.
+The proof of Theorem \ref{thm:tklr} also involves a similar inductive argument, but under Assumption \ref{asm:lrtk}, we additionally show that at each time step $Q'_{H-t} = r_{H-t} + [P_{H-t}\hat{V}_{H-t+1}]$, the expected value of $\hat{Q}_{H-t}$ for LR-EVI, is close to not only $Q^*_{H-t}$ but also $Q^{\hat{\pi}}_{H-t}$, which ensures that LR-EVI not only recovers an $\eps$-optimal $Q$ function, but also an $\eps$-optimal policy.